verrazzano/docs/content/en/docs/setup/install/multicluster.md

 ### Verify that managed cluster metrics are being collected

 Verify that the admin cluster is collecting metrics from the managed cluster.
-The Prometheus output will include records that contain the name of the managed cluster (labeled as `managed_cluster`).
+The Prometheus output will include records that contain the name of the managed cluster, labeled as `verrazzano_cluster`, in addition to admin cluster records which are labeled as `local`

 You can find the Prometheus UI URL for your cluster by following the instructions for [Accessing Verrazzano]({{< relref "/docs/operations/_index.md" >}}).
 Execute a query for a metric (for example, `node_disk_io_time_seconds_total`).